 Once a prospect fills out an online form to receive your eBook or white paper, you must have a way of nurturing your leads.

 Downloading an eBook, for example, is a great first step.
 But it’s not necessarily an indication that a prospect is ready to buy.
 To increase the likelihood of converting a lead into a customer, you need to stay InTouch (shameless plug there) with emails and additional relevant content like blog posts.

 This is where a marketing system like HubSpot is so valuable.
 If a potential customer likes your original material, he is more likely to continue to engage with future offerings.
-However, you must have a method of nurturing your leads.
+However, you must have a method of nurturing your sales qualified leads.